QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Computational tools

 The CC calculations are performed with several codes.
 For closed-shell molecules, CC3 \cite{Christiansen_1995b,Koch_1997} calculations are achieved with DALTON \cite{dalton} and CFOUR \cite{cfour}.
 CCSDT and CCSDTQ calculations are performed with CFOUR \cite{cfour} and MRCC 2017 \cite{Rolik_2013,mrcc}, the latter code being also used for CCSDTQP.
 The reported oscillator strengths have been computed in the LR-CC3 formalism only.
 For open-shell molecules, the CCSDT, CCSDTQ, and CCSDTQP calculations performed with MRCC \cite{Rolik_2013,mrcc} do consider an unrestricted Hartree-Fock wave function as reference but for a few exceptions.
 All excited-state calculations are performed, except when explicitly mentioned, in the frozen-core (FC) approximation using large cores for the third-row atoms.

 All the SCI calculations are performed within the frozen-core approximation using QUANTUM PACKAGE \cite{Garniron_2019} where the CIPSI algorithm \cite{Huron_1973} is implemented.
 Details regarding this specific CIPSI implementation can be found in Refs.~\cite{Garniron_2019} and \cite{Scemama_2019}.
 A state-averaged formalism is employed, i.e., the ground and excited states are described with the same set of determinants and orbitals, but different CI coefficients.
 Our usual protocol \cite{Scemama_2018,Scemama_2018b,Scemama_2019,Loos_2018a,Loos_2019,Loos_2020a,Loos_2020b,Loos_2020c} consists of performing a preliminary CIPSI calculation using Hartree-Fock orbitals in order to generate a CIPSI wave function with at least $10^7$ determinants.
 Natural orbitals are then computed based on this wave function, and a new, larger CIPSI calculation is performed with this new set of orbitals.
 This has the advantage to produce a smoother and faster convergence of the SCI energy toward the FCI limit.
 The CIPSI energy $E_\text{CIPSI}$ is defined as the sum of the variational energy $E_\text{var}$ (computed via diagonalization of the CI matrix in the reference space) and a PT2 correction $E_\text{PT2}$ which estimates the contribution of the determinants not included in the CI space \cite{Garniron_2017b}.
 By linearly extrapolating this second-order correction to zero, one can efficiently estimate the FCI limit for the total energies.
 These extrapolated total energies (simply labeled as $E_\text{FCI}$ in the remainder of the paper) are then used to compute vertical excitation energies.
-Depending on the set, we estimated the extrapolation error via different techniques.
-For example, in Ref.~\cite{Loos_2020b}, we estimated the extrapolation error by the difference between the transition energies obtained with the largest SCI wave function and the FCI extrapolated value.
-This definitely cannot be viewed as a true error bar, but it provides an idea of the quality of the FCI extrapolation and estimate.
-Below, we provide a much cleaner way of estimating the extrapolation error in SCI methods, and we adopt this scheme for the five- and six-membered rings considered in the QUEST\#3 subset.
-The particularity of the current implementation is that the selection step and the PT2 correction are computed \textit{simultaneously} via a hybrid semistochastic algorithm \cite{Garniron_2017,Garniron_2019}.
-Moreover, a renormalized version of the PT2 correction (dubbed rPT2) has been recently implemented for a more efficient extrapolation to the FCI limit \cite{Garniron_2019}.
-We refer the interested reader to Ref.~\cite{Garniron_2019} where one can find all the details regarding the implementation of the CIPSI algorithm.
-Note that all our SCI wave functions are eigenfunctions of the $\Hat{S}^2$ spin operator which is, unlike ground-state calculations, paramount in the case of excited states \cite{Applencourt_2018}.